Teen & Adolescent Substance Use Detox

 Substances That Require Medical Detox

-Experts regularly recommend medical detox for alcohol, benzodiazepines, and opioids, as withdrawal symptoms related to these substances can be life-threatening if detox is attempted without medical care and monitoring.
+Experts regularly recommend medical detox for alcohol, benzodiazepines, stimulants, and opioids, as withdrawal symptoms related to these substances can be life-threatening and/or extremely uncomfortable if detox is attempted without medical care and monitoring.
 However, withdrawal symptoms for all substances are unpredictable.
 Plus, polysubstance use (i.e., the use of more than one substance concurrently) can complicate withdrawal.
 Thus, it’s important to seek medical advice before attempting any type of substance withdrawal independently.

 Commonly Used Medications for Teen Substance Use Detox